Optimal Regularity and Uhlenbeck Compactness for General Relativity and Yang-Mills Theory: Discovery of the RT-equations

 The unknowns $(\Gammati,J,A)$ in the RT-equations, together with the given connection components $\Gamma$, are viewed as matrix valued differential forms defined by their components in some neighborhood $\Omega$ of a given coordinate system.
+Arrows denote ``vectorization'', mapping matrix valued $0$-forms to vector valued $0$-forms, (e.g. $\overrightarrow{A}^\mu = A^\mu_i dx^i$) and $\overrightarrow{\text{div}}$ is a divergence operation which maps matrix valued $k$-forms to vector valued $k$-forms.
 The vector $v$ is free to impose and represents a new type of gauge freedom in the equations.
-The operations on the right hand side are formulated in terms of the Cartan Algebra of matrix valued differential forms based on the Euclidean coordinate metric, and the boundary condition $d\vec{J} =0$ must be imposed on $\partial\Omega$ for the auxiliary field $A$ to guarantee solutions satisfy $d\vec{J}=0$ in $\Omega$, the differential condition which implies that $J$ is integrable to coordinates, c.f. \cite{ReintjesTemple_ell1,ReintjesTemple_Uhl1}.
+The operations on the right hand side are formulated in terms of the Cartan Algebra of matrix valued differential forms based on the Euclidean coordinate metric, and the boundary condition $d\overrightarrow{J} =0$ must be imposed on $\partial\Omega$ for the auxiliary field $A$ to guarantee solutions satisfy $d\overrightarrow{J}=0$ in $\Omega$, (where $d\overrightarrow{J}\equiv {\rm Curl}(J)$), the vanishing curl condition implying that $J$ is integrable to coordinates, c.f. \cite{ReintjesTemple_ell1,ReintjesTemple_Uhl1}.